 This was the third location of “The Club” airport lounge network that I’ve visited and this was the most disappointing.
 The Las Vegas Terminal 1 location was a stark disappointment in comparison the The Club at ATL location in Atlanta’s Hartsfield–Jackson Airport which is spacious and modern.
 The size of the The Club at LAS in Terminal 1 is just too small and the amenities are far too sparse.
 I haven’t yet visited The Club at LAS in Terminal 3 but perhaps it’s a bit better than the Terminal 1 lounge.

 It’s not a bad place to catch a quick drink before your flight if you already have free access through Priority Pass or Diners Club.
 But I certainly wouldn’t recommend buying a day pass.
-The value isn’t there for the prices.
+The value isn’t there for the price.